pastoriomarco/manymove/manymove_hmi/QUALITY_DECLARATION.md

 `manymove_hmi` provides the Qt-based Human–Machine Interface used to supervise and steer ManyMove behavior-tree deployments.
 It renders per‑robot controls (start/stop/reset), displays status/messages, and optionally exposes an application panel (`AppModule`) to view and edit curated blackboard keys.
 A `Ros2Worker` node bridges the GUI to ROS 2 topics/services.

-The package follows ROS 2 and Qt coding standards and is actively maintained within the ManyMove repository (`dev` branch).
+The package follows ROS 2 and Qt coding standards and is actively maintained within the ManyMove repository (`dev`/`main` branch).

 ---